DanielSSilva/danielssilva.github.io/_drafts/Azure-pipelines---YAML-structure-and-creating-simple-pipeline-for-Csharp-project.md

 ```

 # Creating our pipeline
-Because we want to keep it in source control, let's keep it within our project repository.
+Since we want to keep our pipeline it in source control, let's keep it within our project repository.

 ```
 GreeterProject